jechtom/share-cluster/docs/discovery.md

 For every [active interface](interfaces.md) announcer module sends UDP broadcast when:

 * New active interface has been identified
-* And then every 5 minutes
+* And then every 2 minutes
+* On application exit - with shut-down flag set

+Also these rules applies:

+* Minimum interval between announcments is 5 seconds (does not apply for shut-down message)

 ## Message